xoofx/xoofx.github.io/about/resume.md

 ___

-With over 30 years of passionate software development experience, I have consistently excelled in challenging projects across diverse technologies, including low-level coding, server-side applications, language parsers, and game engines.
+With over 30 years of passionate software development experience, I have consistently excelled in challenging projects across diverse technologies, including low-level coding, server-side applications, language parsers, compilers, and game engines.
 My expertise lies in leading complex systems, enhancing their designs, and empowering users through strong technical leadership.
 I am dedicated to improving direction, performance, quality, extensibility, maintainability, simplicity, and usability in all projects.

 In recent years, I have successfully led larger teams, both technically and from a management perspective, establishing good engineering practices and fostering a respectful and empathetic work environment.